Ronald dela Rosa and Bong Go 2022 presidential campaigns: Bong Go's candidacy and campaign

 Dela Rosa's original vice president candidate, Bong Go also withdrew his bid for the vice presidency on November 13, 2021.
-Go will be running for president instead under the Pederalismo ng Dugong Dakilang Samahan (PDDS) party instead.
+Go was running for president instead under the Pederalismo ng Dugong Dakilang Samahan (PDDS) party.
 He substituted the candidacy of Grepor Belgica, father of Greco Belgica.
 Go explained that he withdrew his bid to run for vice president, to avoid complicating the campaign of Sara Duterte who launched her own vice president bid under Lakas–CMD.
 While he is formally running under a different party, he vowed to continue to the plans of incumbent President Duterte's administration.

 Go has been touted to run for president prior to the official filing of candidacies in October 2021.
 Go has repeatedly denied that he would run for president In August 2021, Go declared that he would contest in the presidential elections if President Duterte would be his vice president candidate.

 The faction of PDP–Laban led by Alfonso Cusi allowed Go to run under a different party as a bid to avoid complication since the party is under a leadership dispute.
 The other faction is led by Manny Pacquiao and Koko Pimentel who disputed the legitimacy of Cusi's faction as representatives of the party.
 Cusi's side anticipate that there would be legal issues had Go substituted the candidacy of Ronald dela Rosa as president if the COMELEC ruled dela Rosa's candidacy as invalid.
 Cusi's PDP-Laban has adopted and endorse Go as their presidential candidate for the 2022 election.

 Incumbent President Rodrigo Duterte reportedly would file his candidacy for vice president on November 15, 2021, but filed his candidacy for senator instead.
 The Go campaign has no formal vice president candidate.
-President Rodrigo Duterte has endorsed his daughter Sara Duterte as Go's vice president campaign.
+President Rodrigo Duterte has endorsed his daughter Sara Duterte as Go's vice presidential candidate.